freedomofpress/securedrop-docs/docs/rebuild_admin.rst

 .. note:: If you do not have login credentials for your pfSense firewall, check its user manual for instructions on resetting the administration password.

-Next, determine whether your instance was set up to allow adminstrative access via SSH over Tor, or via SSH over LAN.
+Next, determine whether your instance was set up to allow administrative access via SSH over Tor, or via SSH over LAN.
 If you don't know which option was originally chosen, you can check as follows: